 So, you can see you can offer some quite complex price variations at the click of a button.
 We suggest you try some out formulae to see how they work on your prices.

-Version 4.0 of Cab Grid Pro introduces a new option for a Discount Code.
+Multiple discount codes (promotional codes) can be created and distributed to customers with marketing material.
 The discount itself (money off) can be entered just like a price variation formula (as detailed above).
 However, the discount code is entered instead of a label.

 The formula is directly applied to the final journey price (before any extras are added), rather than being subtracted…